 There is no average personal injury lawsuit timeline.
 It could take a few months for your personal injury case to resolve, or you could go to trial and receive compensation a year or more after you file your lawsuit.
-Each case will go through specific steps to reach a settlement or get a court award.
+Each case must go through specific steps to reach a settlement or get a court award, and there is no way to determine how long this process could take.

 Involving a personal injury law firm as early as possible in your case offers several benefits.
-They can explain the next steps and put a potential timeline on your claim.
+Personal injury lawyers can explain the next steps and put a potential timeline on your claim.
 They also handle the entire legal process from beginning to end.
 You can focus on healing from your injuries while they take care of the rest.

 Every Personal Injury Claim Begins with an Investigation

-When you hire an attorney to help you get justice and fair compensation after personal injuries, the first thing they’ll do is investigate your accident to:
+When you hire an attorney to help you get justice and fair compensation after personal injuries, the first thing they’ll do is investigate your accident.
+This process could allow them to:

 - Determine and document what happened